mariohernandez/mariohernandezio/src/blog/responsive-images-part-1.md

 ### Ways to improve image files for your website

 If you are responsible for creating or working with images in an image editor such as Photoshop, Illustrator, GIMP, and others, you have great tools at your disposal to ensure your images are optimized and sized properly.
-You can play around with the image quality scale as you export your images and ensure they are not bigger than they have to be.
+You can play around with the image quality scale as you export your images and ensure they are not bigger than they need to be.
 There are many other tools that can help you with compression.
 One little tool I've been using for years is this little app called [ImageOptim](https://imageoptim.com/howto.html), which allows you to drop in your images in it and it compresses them saving you some file size and improving compression.

 Depending on your requirements and environment, you could also look at using different file types for your images.
 One highly recommended image type is **[webp](https://developers.google.com/speed/webp)**.
 With the ability to do lossless and lossy compression, webp provides significant improvements in file sizes while still maintaining your images high quality.
-The browser support for webp is excellent as it is supported by all major browsers, but do some research as there are some hosting platforms that do not support webp.
+The browser support for webp is excellent as it is supported by all major browsers, but do some research prior to start using it as there are some hosting platforms that do not support webp.

 To give you an example of how good webp is, the image in the header of this blog post was originally exported from Photoshop as a `.JPG`, which resulted in a 317KB file size.
 This is not bad at all, but then I ran the image through the ImageOptim app and the file size was reduced to 120KB.
 That's a 62% file size reduction.
-Then I exported the same image from Photoshop but this time in webp format and the file size became 93KB.
+Then I exported the same image from Photoshop but this time in `.webp` format and the file size became 93KB.
 That's 71% in file size reduction compared to the original JPG version.

 ## A must have CSS rule in your project